 Much of the congestion on today's motorways is caused by drivers who insist on driving in the middle and right-hand lanes, even when the rest of the road is comparatively clear.
 What happens is that other, faster traffic comes up behind and cannot get past, leading to bunching.
 When tempers become frayed, an even more dangerous situation sometimes occurs—some drivers will overtake on the inside.

-When the traffic density on a motorway is really severe, there is often less congestion in the middle and left-hand lanes, which frequently fare better when the next traffic jam occurs.
+on a motorway is really severe, there is often less congestion in the middle and left-hand lanes, which frequently fare better when the next traffic jam occurs.
 So it is good advice not just to take up position in the queue in the third lane.

 The rule is that the third lane is for overtaking; not for fast cruising, and by keeping out of it you have a much better chance of not being involved in a motorway pile-up.

 In congested conditions it is very difficult to maintain a safe distance from the vehicle in front.
-Yet it is important that you do so because this distance can prevent accidents.
+Yet it is important that you do so because this distance can prevent

 A good rule of thumb, and one which works at any speed, is to always be two seconds behind the car in front— more in poor cnnditinns_